-Over the past 25 years, Renée Glover Chantler has earned a reputation for excellence in providing corporate and individual representation to clients engaged in single-party and complex business litigation.
-Her current practice emphasizes litigation and strategic business advice in the areas of business contracts and torts and real estate.
+Throughout her nearly 3 decades as an attorney, Renée Glover Chantler has earned a reputation for excellence in providing corporate and individual representation to clients engaged in single-party and complex business litigation.
+As principal of Chantler Law Offices, located in Silicon Valley, Renée’s current practice emphasizes litigation and strategic business advice in the areas of real estate, business contracts and torts.

 Renée developed and managed a number of innovative pro bono initiatives with DLA Piper's partners and associates, billable clients, other commercial law firms, and nonprofit organizations.
 These include DLA Piper's first juvenile record sealing and adult records expungement clinics in Sacramento and East Palo Alto, its first virtual law clinic (along with Fenwick and West) in Santa Clara County, and the San Francisco Pro Bono Alliance, a consortium between DLA Piper and corporations created providing representation before USCIS to survivors of domestic violence.
 Renee also played a key role in the creation and initial implementation of DLA Piper's national signature project for veterans, Serving Those Who Serve Our Country.